 Take a riotously fun trip through the last four decades of gaming history

-Power Up games festival will return to Manchester’s Museum of Science and Industry on July 20, bringing with it some of the most popular games from the past 40 years, from Pong and Pacman to Minecraft and Mario.
+Power Up games festival returned to Manchester’s Museum of Science and Industry on July 20, bringing with it some of the most popular games from the past 40 years, from Pong and Pacman to Minecraft and Mario.

 Power UP is an annual celebration of arcade games and is a favourite among gaming aficionados and novices alike.
 The festival takes a riotously fun trip through the last four decades of gaming history and gives visitors the opportunity to see the evolution of ever-popular characters like Mario and Sonic.
 While fans of the latest tech can enjoy the section dedicated to next-gen consoles and VR.